erodb/Pomegranate/README.md

   * The cohesion radius describes the smallest circle that can contain all centroids - centered at the mean position of the centroids.
 It can also be represented as the largest distance between the mean centroid and any single centroid.

 **Version 1.0d**
-* Added 'segmentation only' option - removing the requirement for a channel with intensity images.
+* Added 'Segmentation Only' option - removing the requirement for a channel with flourescent microscopy images.

 **Version 1.1**
 * Complete overhaul of reconstruction method.
 Reconstruction now compensates for nonuniform radii in cells.